Redtech0inc/MCNet/README.md

 ## how to set up

-first i would make a DNS server then the client and then servers can be added to the network!<br>
+First, I recommend making a DNS server, then the client, and then servers can be added to the network!<br>

 ### setup DNS server